How to Start an LLC in South Carolina? | In-Depth Guide

 - The word "Limited Liability Company" or "LLC" must appear in the business entity's legal name.

-- Words such as “Federal,” “Treasury” or “Bureau” that might denote any government agency cannot be used in an LLC business name.
+- Words such as "Federal," "Treasury" or "Bureau" that might suggest a government agency cannot be used in an LLC business name.

-- LLC business names must not contain the word "bank," "banking," "trust," "cooperative," "credit union," or any variations of these words unless you obtain special permits.
+- LLC business names must not contain the words "bank," "banking," "trust," "cooperative," "credit union," or any variations of these words unless you obtain special permits.

 Related Articles: